rtholmes/redirector/README.md

 # Redirector

 This is a simple URL forwarding service configured for self hosting.
-It can generate random short URLs (e.g., `/r32xd`), named URLs (e.g., `party/june2`), or a combination (e.g., `/prefix/r3ce2`).
+It can generate random short URLs (e.g., `/r32xd`), named URLs (e.g., `/party/june2`), or a combination (e.g., `/prefix/r3ce2`).

-The goal of the project is to be relatively simple (it is backed by `.json` files instead of a database), but to allow self-registration, login, and link creation/deletion/modification.
+The goal of the project is to be relatively simple (it is backed by `.json` files instead of a database), but to allow:

+* Self-registration
+* Login
+* Link creation/deletion/modification
+* An admin view for managing links

 Users can only modify the links they create.

+## Docker

 If you are using this in a dockerized environment under a prefix (say `go/`) the following `nginx.conf` rewrite rule may be uesful: